murraysagal/MSStringifyMacros/README.md

 Alternatively you can directly add the required `MSStringifyMacros*.h` source files to your project.

+## Usage

+Macros are provided for conveniently working with NSUserDefaults and NSKeyedArchiver and NSKeyedUnarchiver.

+**Important**: The parameter you pass can be a property, an instance variable, or a local variable.
+It is critical to remember that the name of the parameter you pass is used to generate the string used for the key (see the Stringification section).
+So once you set a default or encode you must use either the same or an identically named property, instance variable, or local variable for getting the default or decoding.

-## NSUserDefaults
+### NSUserDefaults

 The macros support all the common NSUserDefaults methods for conveniently setting and getting defaults.
-The parameter you pass can be a property, an instance variable, or a local variable.
-Once you set a default you must use the same property, instance variable, or an identically named local variable for getting the default.

 ```Objective-C
 // BOOL...